 LUTON AND BEDFORDSHIRE

-A Volunteer Driver is required based at Bedford Older People's Inpatient Services (Fountains Court).
+Volunteer Driver - is required based at Bedford Older People's Inpatient Services (Fountains Court).
 The volunteer would be provided with a vehicle to use while assisting and will take patients to different appointments, take on trips out and run errands within the department.
 2-3 afternoons would be preferred but the role could be split between 2-3 volunteers each doing a shift.
-Clean driving licence is essential and inbetween trips volunteer will have opportunity to sit and chat with patients.
-Good communication skils would be required.
+Clean driving licence is essential.

 Training for Volunteer Roles